-Although originally adopted at the Synod of Nicaea in 325, in 381 the Synod of Constantinople adopted a more extensive version, which is similar to the one that exists today.
+Although initially adopted at the Synod of Nicaea in 325, in 381, the Synod of Constantinople adopted a more extensive version similar to the one today.

-According to historical sources, the Creed was written and edited by the Council of Nicaea.
-The Nicene Creed would soon become the point of reference for the entire Orthodox tradition, especially the subsequent synods.
+According to historical sources, the Council of Nicaea wrote and edited the Creed.
+The Nicene Creed would soon become the point of reference for the Orthodox tradition, especially the subsequent synods.
 There is an opinion that the other synods are nothing more than the confirmation and explanation of the Nicaea orthodoxy (in fact, the later synods will even begin with the pronouncement of the Nicaea Creed).

-Indeed, in 589, at the Synod of Toledo, the Western Church also decided that the verse: [I believe]”in the Holy Spirit who from the Father”, to read “and in the Holy Spirit who proceeds from the Father and the Son”, by also adding the word “Filioque”.
-Pope Leo III himself (795-816) was against this addition and forbade it.
+Indeed, in 589, at the Synod of Toledo, the Western Church also decided that the verse: [I believe]”in the Holy Spirit who from the Father” to read “and in the Holy Spirit who proceeds from the Father and the Son,” by also adding the word “Filioque.”
+Pope Leo III (795-816) was against this addition and forbade it.

 Was The Bible Created At The Council Of Nicea?